'81 As Part of Grognardcon

 the Swiss Segments will advance into the Playoffs.

 c.
-WBC Playoffs.
+DONCON Playoffs.
 All games played during the Swiss

-Segment, which includes the PRE-CON Swiss and the CON Swiss,
+Segment, which includes the PRECON Swiss and the CON Swiss, will

-will be used to determine the four best players.
-The two-round
+be used to determine the four best players.
+The two-round playoffs

 3. SCENARIO.
 The WBC 8-turn Tournament Scenario will